maxrudolph1/risk_adaptive_task_allocation/README.md

-# Code for Risk Adaptive Task Allocation work submitted to IROS2021
+# Risk Adaptive Task Allocation work submitted to IROS2021

 This includes all the code that was used to generate the results found in "Desperate Times Call for Desperate Measures:Towards Risk-Adaptive Task Allocation" by Max Rudolph, Sonia Chernova, and Harish Ravichandar